apurvi96/Java_Args_Clean_Code/README.md

 * Run the command given below from the root folder of this repo
 * 'java -cp "lib/junit-4.13.jar:lib/hamcrest-core-1.3.jar:build/jar/args.jar" ./test/com/cleancoder/args/ArgsTest.java testCreateWithNoSchemaOrArguments'

-### Norms of Clean Code Implemented ###
+### Characterstics of Clean Code included in code ###
 * Meaningful Naming- Methods named as verb+noun, class and data members named as noun or noun-phrase
 * Followed naming Convention for class, method, data members.
 * Followed proper indention of function, loops and classes.
 * Each Method serves only one functionality.
 * Functions are not more than 8-9 lines.
 * No function has more than 3 arguments.
-Most of the functions have 1 or 2 arguments, used 3 arguments only when it is nesecaary
+Most of the functions have 1 or 2 arguments, used 3 arguments only when it is necessary.
 * Each function validates its arguments by calling a validation function.
 * Each class uses constructors for data member initialization.
 * Each class has a default constructor if parameterized exists even if it is not used.